Sokphirun99/laravel_schoolmanagementsystem/README.md

 docker compose exec app php artisan voyager:admin your@email.com --create
 ```

+## Role Management System

+The system includes an advanced role management implementation that supports multiple roles per user.
+For detailed information, see `README-ROLE-SYSTEM.md`.

+### Recent Cleanup (May 2025)

+We've recently cleaned up the codebase by removing redundant files and streamlining the role management system:

+- Removed duplicate migration for `user_roles` table
+- Consolidated multiple role synchronization commands and seeders
+- Updated documentation to reflect the current implementation
+- Ensured backward compatibility with the legacy role system

+All removed files have been backed up in their respective `_backup` directories.

 ## Support & Contribution

 - **Issues**: Submit issues on GitHub